pulumi/docs/pulumi-hugo/README.md

 ### What's not in this repo

+* CSS and JavaScript.
+You'll find these at https://github.com/pulumi/theme.
 * Generated documentation for the Pulumi CLI and SDK.
-You'll find this at https://github.com/pulumi/docs).
+You'll find this at https://github.com/pulumi/docs.
 * Generated tutorials.
 You'll find these at https://github.com/pulumi/examples).
 * Templates used for generating resource documentation.
 You'll find these at https://github.com/pulumi/pulumi.